snowjaguar625/angular_fire/docs/Auth-with-Ionic3-Angular4.md

-# Using AngularFire with Ionic
+# Using AngularFire2 with Ionic 3-Angular 4

-This tutorial provides a walkthrough of integrating ANgularFIre Authentication with Ionic 3 /Angular 4+.
+This tutorial provides a walkthrough of integrating AngularFire2 Authentication with Ionic3/Angular4.
 The below setup has been tested on Windows 10, but it should be same for Mac/Linux.

 Note: - If you're working with Ionic2 and Angular2.0, then you should refer to **Auth-with-Ionic2** tutorial